 Lancaster Access Programme

-Lancaster Access Programme is an exciting opportunity allowing young people in Years 9-13 to develop skills to help their school/college studies, attend informative events and enhance their application to progress to university in the future.
-Students apply to Lancaster Access Programme from 15 partner schools across the North West with the support of their school or college.
+Lancaster Access Programme is an exciting opportunity allowing young people to develop skills to help their school/college studies, attend informative events and enhance their application to progress to university in the future.

 The programme gives students the opportunity to take part in a range of activities, events and experiences including campus residentials, workshops, study skills and masterclasses.
 They have access to a dedicated online Lancaster University Moodle platform allowing them to sign up to events, access a range of dedicated resources and receive support from Lancaster University staff and current students and work toward a lower offer for study at Lancaster.

 Find out more information on the Lancaster Access Programme webpages.